Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 This benefit may be even greater if you are consuming protein shakes daily or even more than once per day.

-By choosing hot water to mix with whey protein you are going to make it easier to eat fewer calories than you are burning in a day leading to more successful weight loss.
+By choosing water (or hot water specifically) to mix with whey protein you are going to make it easier to consume fewer calories in a day leading to more successful weight loss.

 2. It Will Give You a Healthy Dessert Alternative

-Warm protein hot chocolate is a great high protein but low-calorie dessert alternative great for anyone that is cutting.
+Warm protein hot chocolate is a high-protein but low-calorie dessert alternative.

 Making a healthier alternative to traditional high-calorie desserts is always a great option.
-Whey protein and hot water can be a super easy hot chocolate alternative to satisfy your sweet cravings.
+Whey protein and hot water can be a super easy hot chocolate alternative to satisfy your sweet tooth.

-Chocolate protein powder on its own is always a classic but my personal favourite is ⅔ of a scoop of chocolate with ⅓ scoop of caramel for an extra tasty option.
+Chocolate protein powder on its own is always a classic but my personal favorite is ⅔ of a scoop of chocolate with ⅓ scoop of caramel for an extra tasty option.

-- Related Article: MyProtein Impact Whey Review: The Best Value For Money?
+- Related: MyProtein Impact Whey Review: The Best Value For Money?